 Compost Bins In The Sun

-A hot spot in full sun is a great place for your compost bin.
-You may need to water it once in a while because it may dry out faster in the heat from the sun unless it gets a good bit of rain.
+A hot spot in the full sun is a great place for your compost bin.
+You may need to water it once in a while because it may dry out faster in the heat of the sun unless it gets a good bit of rain.
 You may find that a compost heap in a sunny place needs fewer carbon materials like paper, sawdust, cardboard, and dried leaves as those materials typically help a pile dry out.

 Compost Heaps In The Shade